Installing the Refiner Service

 <YYYY/MM/DD-HH:MM:SS.NNN> +0000 - Thread [main/1]: SEVERE: Refiner 6.2.3-bbbbbb

-Log on to Liberator from a web browser and navigate to the Liberator Explorer page:
+Open a web browser and navigate to the web page for the Liberator.

 Requesting an unfiltered container

 The DemoDataSource adapter can supply a container called